Leadership Group

 Deon Schutte

 Deon Schutte (1st term, 2023-2025; Content Interest Group Co-Chair; 1st term, 2022-2024) worked as a freelance typesetter in the educational publishing industry in South Africa for many years.
 In 2018 he completed his B.INF (Bachelor of Information Science) through the University of South Africa and his B.INF Honours in 2019.
-Deon is a MPhil (Master of Philosophy, specialising in Digital Curation) candidate at the University of Cape Town (the first African member of the NDSA).
-He serves as the Chair of the Association of Southern African Indexers and Bibliographers and is a Fellow of the South African Chefs Association.
-He works at Africa Media Online in the production team that is busy arranging and digitising the extensive archive of one of the prominent politicians of the anti-Apartheid struggle.
-He resides in Pietermaritzburg, South Africa.
+Deon is a MPhil (Master of Philosophy, specialising in Digital Curation) student at the University of Cape Town.
+He is a Fellow of the South African Chefs Association, the Chair of the Association of Southern African Indexers and Bibliographers and he serves on the Coordinating Committee of the NDSA, he is a national committee member of the ISO/SABS/Technical Committee 0046 (Information and documentation), and further serves on the Dewey Decimal Classification (DDC) Editorial Policy Committee (EPC).
+Deon lives in Pietermaritzburg (ZA) and is a freelance consultant for metadata quality control, curation of collections, digital arrangement of archives and quality assurance of projects.

 Bethany Scott (1st term, 2023-2025) is the Head of Preservation & Reformatting at the University of Houston Libraries.
 In this role she provides strategic leadership for the Libraries’ physical and digital preservation programs, and digitization and reformatting services for the Libraries and its patrons.
 Bethany also serves as Product Owner of the Libraries' open-source digital access and preservation ecosystem, which incorporates Avalon, Hyrax, Archivematica, and ArchivesSpace.
 Her areas of expertise include digital preservation, born-digital archives, scanning and imaging, and reuse of archival metadata.